yv-sb-repo-tests/saranshaga/content/posts/This-ride-ends-here.md

 This is a tough one to write!
 How are ye keepin’?
 I still remember the rainy August afternoon in 2014 when I landed, jet-lagged from my first fifteen-hour journey.
 How can I forget the warmth and kindness that your people showed me during my initial days in a strange country, which was never visited by anyone even in my extended family back home?
 I still remember my first hike at picturesque locations of Howth, Dún Laoghaire and Killiney hill; my first kayaking in Liffey, overlooking you from a different perspective and yeah! my first pint of Guinness, which tastes best in its home.

 In the past two years, I’ve learnt a lot about you.
-The differences between ‘_North Side_’ and ‘_South Side_’, and how it dissipates during GAA at Croke Park, the cacophony in your centre and busking on Grafton Street- that I loved to hate when I had to rush through.
+The differences between ‘North Side’ and ‘South Side’, and how it dissipates during GAA at Croke Park, the cacophony in your centre and busking on Grafton Street- that I loved to hate when I had to rush through.
 It was in you where I had the most interesting and meaningful conversations with taxi drivers.

 ![](/images/This-ride-ends-here/1*4F3eyoOrDwf1hJ9vctbdyA.jpeg "Grafton Street at Christmas")